common-theory/contracts/README.md

 noun - a group of individuals combined to promote some common interest
 ```

 Syndicates can be used to send payments over time between Ethereum addresses.
 Balances are held in the contract and funds are locked during transfer.
+Payments are guaranteed to complete once initiated.

 Syndicates are a means by which to improve **fairness** and **efficiency** in financial interaction.